kitman20022002/front-end/js/closures.md

 ## Description
 **Closures** has to match **two conditions**
-1. The combination of a function bundled together, which looks like following
+1. The combination of a function bundled together, which looks like following = doStuff and abc are bundled together
 ```
 function doStuff() {
     function abc(){